 Database linkage using pseudonymised codes can only be conducted if approved by the relevant Caldicott Guardian.
 The Caldicott Guardian has already approved two linkages of health care records involving Lambeth DataNet: a linkage with the South London and Maudsley (SLaM) Trust mental health database and with the mother and child database held by Guy’s and St Thomas’ Foundation Trust (the database called ‘BadgerNet’).

-Partnership Southwark Strategic Board meeting – 5 September 2024
+Partnership Southwark Strategic Board – 30 January 2025

-This is the meeting of the Partnership Southwark Strategic Board.
-This board is made up of representatives from organisations within Partnership Southwark as well as representatives from the community in the borough.
-The meeting will be held in public and people and communities from the borough are welcome to attend and ask questions.
-The venue […]
+A meeting of the Partnership Southwark Strategic Board will be held in public on Thursday, 30 January 2025.
+This board is made up of representatives from organisations within Partnership Southwark as well as community representatives within the borough.
+People and community members from the borough are welcome to attend and ask questions.
+Further details of […]